carldelfin/dotfiles/README.md

 ## Install <a name = "install"></a>

-With the abvove in mind, the easiest way to get started *is* to clone this repo and running `build.sh`:
+With the above in mind, the easiest way to get started *is* to clone this repo and running `build.sh`:

 ```bash
 git clone https://github.com/carldelfin/dotfiles.git && cd dotfiles && bash build.sh